 It also includes defining the resources required to build the project.
 Let’s say a team might develop software to control a custom manufacturing machine.
 Then, you can say that the machine is a requirement in this Software Development process.

-Read further details → Define Requirements in SDLC
+Read further details → Requirement Analysis Phase in SDLC

 SRS is a reference for product architects to come up with the best architecture for the product to be developed.
 As per the SRS requirements, you can propose and document more than one design approach for the product architecture in a DDS – Design Document Specification.